emzpetros/ObsidianNotes/3MT.md

 Multitasking

 # Script

 Walking is an activity many of us do everyday without even thinking.
 But in fact, gait has both automatic and cognitively controlled components.

 Consider walking over uneven ground.
 As part of gait, you process visual information about the path in front of you, vestibular input about your balance, and tactile sensation from your feet to know how steady your contact with the ground is.
 Integrating all this information and then controlling your muscles to adjust to the complex environment requires cognitive attention.

 So walking imposes an attentional demand on us.
 For an able-bodied individual, this demand is small.

 However, for individuals with lower limb loss it is different.
-These individuals utilize a prosthesis to walk but this device provides no information about how the foot is interacting with the ground.
-With no plantar sensation, individuals with lower limb amputations report having to devote extra attention to each and every step.
-This uncertainty in walking can reduce confidence in their gait and make it harder for these people to engage in daily functional activities.
+These individuals utilize a prosthesis to walk but this device provides no information about foot-to-floor interactions.
+Without this sensation, individuals with lower limb amputations report having to devote extra attention to each and every step.
+This uncertainty in walking can reduce confidence in their walking and make it harder for these people to engage in daily functional activities.

-My research delves into how restoring this missing plantar sensation affects the attentional demands of walking.
+My research delves into how restoring this missing sensation affects the attentional demands of walking.

 To restore sensation, small electrodes are implanted around the nerves that used to carry information from the individual's missing foot.
 By sending small electrical pulses to the nerve we can input signals into the nervous system that the brain interprets as sensation from the missing foot.